 Now consider the same circuit with two electrodes – E1 and E2.
 What would be the observation if we pace during the excitable gap using E1?

 The main reason the above diagram was put here to demonstrate the importance of correctly identifying the entrained beat in other EGMs.
 Not only EGMs, this can by applied to surface ECGs as well.
 Certain pattern recognition – e.g. VAV in AVRT requires precise identification of the last entrained beat.The existence of the so called pseudo VAAV response is a direct result of failure to understand / observe the correct entrained last beat.
+In the above diagram the blue star represents the entrained beat on E2.
+Recognition of this is important to correctly calculate the PPI.

 The other observation is the pulling in (aka “advancement“) of the downstream EGM.
 Sounds familiar ? – this is the exact thing that happens when you put PVCs during SVT to see what happens to the atrial signal.
 If its an AVRT and the pacing catheter is in the correct ventricle, an impulse placed during the excitable gap, will “pull” in the downstream atrial electrogram in the same way it happened in the above diagram.
 The post pacing interval will be same as the TCL and the tachycardia will reset and continue.